bootstrapdisruptive/S3TemplateEngine/README.md

 * Use a CMS for updating your content
 * Automatically create pages dynamically (like an individual page for each article you put in a system, rather than an SEO unfriendly AJAX load of content on a generic page)
 * Have a pipeline that optimizes/minifies your code output

+## Support<a name="Support"></a>
+If you want to support this project by buying me a tea (I'm not into coffee ;-) ), feel free: https://ko-fi.com/hokcomics If you need support, found a bug or want to donate a pull request, feel free to use the contact me via github.

 ## Concept<a name="Concept"></a>
 S3TemplateEngine uses serverless technologies (S3, Lambda, DynamoDB, Cloudformation) to provide a straightforward but powerful template language.